 - A seam is produced by overlapping spot welds.

-- The seam welding machine is similar to a spot welding machine.
+- The seam welding machine is comparable to a spot welding machine.

-- In a seam welding machine, the electrodes are in the form of copper rollers.
+- In a seam welding machine, the electrodes are within the variety of copper rollers.

 - The two work pieces which are to be joined pass between the rollers.

-- The rollers exert pressure on the workpiece and also rotate at the same time.
+- The rollers exert pressure on the workpiece and also rotate at the identical time.

-- The seam welding process results in a successive series of spot welds being made.
+- The seam welding process leads to a successive series of spot welds being made.

 3. Butt welding process:

-- Welding two pieces of metal together, end to end, is called butt welding.
+- Welding two pieces of metal together, end to end, is termed butt welding.

-- In butt welding, the ends are cleaned and made square so that the two places touch each other over the entire cross-section.
+- In butt welding, the ends are cleaned and made square in order that the 2 places touch one another over the whole cross-section.

 4. Flash butt welding process:

-- In this process, the end preparation is not as detailed as in the butt welding process and the ends need not be dead square.
+- In this process, the tip preparation isn’t as detailed as within the butt welding process and also the ends need not be dead square.

-- In this case, the current is switched on before bringing the two ends to be welded, close together.
+- In this case, the present is switched on before bringing the 2 ends to be welded, close.

-- This result in flashing as the two ends almost touch each other but have a little gap between them.
+- This lead to flashing because the two ends almost touch one another but have a touch gap between them.